ionos-cloud/ionosctl/docs/subcommands/snapshot-create.md

       --snapshot-licence-type string   Licence Type of the Snapshot(required) --snapshot-name string           Name of the Snapshot(required)
       --snapshot-sec-auth-protection   Enable secure authentication protection
-      --timeout int                    Timeout option for a Snapshot to be created [seconds] (default 60) --volume-id string               The unique Volume Id (required) --wait                           Wait for Snapshot to be created
+      --timeout int                    Timeout option for Request for Snapshot creation [seconds] (default 60) --volume-id string               The unique Volume Id (required) --wait-for-request               Wait for the Request for Snapshot creation to be executed
 ```

 ## Examples